radareorg/radare2-book/src/crackmes/avatao/01-reverse4/bytecode.md

 Keep in mind though, that it was written on-the-fly, parallel to the reversing phase - for example there are parts that was written without the knowledge of all possible instructions.
-This means that the code is ugly and unefficient.
+This means that the code is ugly and inefficient.